 “Mavo, if you are looking for someone to spend the rest of your life with then look no further than here.
 We might be part of a generation where people are breaking up and filing for divorce but here love reigns supreme.

-Unfortunately, Jack did not do as I expected of him.
-He didn’t give me the Celine Dion like speech that would cement my unwavering faith in love.
-Instead of reaffirming my beliefs, the fella laughed sarcastically then he looked me dead in the eyes and said…
+Unfortunately, Jack did not recite my thoughts.
+He didn’t give me the Celine Dion like speech which would cement my unwavering faith in love.
+Instead of reaffirming my beliefs, the fella laughed sarcastically then looked at me dead in the eye and said…

 “There’s a rare disease here called Onegina (getting used to one vagina).
 Ensure you do not suffer from it!”